Learn to Hunt

 contact us by email.

-Beaches that exceed Iowa’s geometric mean water quality standard for bacteria (the geometric mean of 5 samples in a 30-day period exceeds 126 colony forming units of E. coli bacteria per 100 ml of water) will be posted with signs that state, “Swimming is Not Recommended”.
+Beaches that exceed Iowa’s geometric mean water quality standard for indicator bacteria (the geometric mean of 5 samples in a 30-day period exceeds 126 colony forming units of E. coli bacteria per 100 ml of water) will be posted with a warning sign that state, “Swimming is Not Recommended”.

-Vulnerable and Transitional Beaches that exceed the one-time sample maximum water quality standard for bacteria (235 CFU/100ml) will be posted with a sign that states, “Swimming is Not Recommended”.
+Vulnerable and Transitional Beaches that exceed the one-time sample maximum water quality standard for indicator bacteria (235 CFU/100ml) will be posted with a warning sign that states,“Swimming is Not Recommended”.